Study of the United States Institutes

 The selection of candidates is on a competitive basis and participation is not guaranteed.
 The Study of the U.S. Branch will make the final selections.

-Applicants will be notified regarding selection or non-selection of candidates by late April 2018 by the U.S. Embassy.
+Applicants will be notified regarding selection or non-selection of candidates by late Spring 2019 by the U.S. Embassy.

 FREQUENTLY ASKED QUESTIONS: